riedel/FacetrackerLK-nexus/ReadMe.md

 This is a windows-specific standalone camera mouse using the facetrackerLK plugin of [AsTeRICS]  (https://github.com/asterics/AsTeRICS) with support for the nexus.

+The BuildingBlock demonstrates a deep integration with the [Bootstrap carousel plugin](http://getbootstrap.com/javascript/#carousel).

 For general information about the organization of the whole repository, read the top-level [README file](https://github.com/asterics/P4AllBuildingBlocks/blob/master/README.md).

 ## Prerequisites and build instructions